Living in Heraklion

 Hospitals

 There are two public hospitals in Heraklion and several other private clinics.
-The university (public) hospital near the University campus is called PAGNI (http://www.pagni.gr), while the other public hospital is found at the other side of the city and is called Venizelio (http://www.venizeleio.gr ).
+The university (public) hospital near the University campus is called PAGNI (http://www.pagni.gr), while the other public hospital is found at the other side of the city and is called Venizelio (http://www.venizeleio.gr).
 Before visiting one of the two, you need to check first which one is on duty that particular day.
-Check at http://www.heraklion.gr/en/city/on-duty-services/on-duty.html .
+Check at http://www.heraklion.gr/en/city/on-duty-services/on-duty.html

-Normally, receptionists in hospitals speak English, but in case you need help with the translation, contact the ELKE Office1.
 Make sure that you take your health insurance book and passport whenever visiting them.

 Schools